 Caution: Make sure the room is well ventilated room.
 You'll smell sulfur smell - kinda like hard boiled egg smell except more foul.

-1. Wash your silver in mild, soapy water to remove any dirt.
+1. Wash your silver with mild, soapy water to remove any dirt.

 2. Place a sheet of aluminum foil at the bottom of a large pot, and put the silver pieces on top of it.
 Or use an old aluminum baking pan.

-3. In a separate pot, mix a quart of boiling water with 1/4 cup Washing Soda (NOT baking soda but soda ash) and 2 tablespoons salt.
+3. In a separate pot, mix a quart of boiling water with ¼ cup Washing Soda (NOT baking soda but soda ash, which you can make HERE if you don't have it on hand.) and 2 tablespoons salt.
 Double or triple the recipe to cover larger pieces.

 4. Pour the solution into the pot with the silver, cover, and leave for five minutes.
 (Remember, this creates a sulfur smell, so you may want to open a window.)